It's Official: Dive Season Has Started

 To facilitate and encourage new members, the ADA board voted to amend our membership dues to just $10 for members under the age of 18 who are not already on a family membership.
 ADA Youth Leaders are encouraged to organize youth groups to attend the regularly-scheduled ADA dives and social activities in 2016.
 Help us spread the word about the new ADA Youth Program and be on the lookout for more info to come this year.

 Moved or Changed Email Addresses Lately?

-If you haven't renewed yet for the 2014 season, you may still do so.
+If you haven't renewed yet for the new season, you may still do so.
 You may pay by check or online.
 Go to http://activedivers.org/Membership-Renewal.html to renew your membership online.
 To pay by check, mail a check made out to "Active Divers Association" with the appropriate amount to:

 Dr. Dan Baeza

 7592 Parkview Way